My family used a 3 megapixel digital camera on our first international trip to Europe in 2006.

 For something a bit fancier, the Canon 80D is what a lot of pro bloggers and YouTubers use as their primary camera.
 This camera has a great quality sensor, and the autofocus is apparently much better than previous DSLR models.

 Although I’ve always used a Canon, Nikon DSLRs are pretty great, too.
 I’ve played with a few, and honestly there’s barely a difference in image quality between Canon and Nikon.
-Some popular models of Nikon DSLRs are the D3200, D3300, D5200 or D5300.
+Some popular models of Nikon DSLRs are the D3300 or D3400.

 My passport – Taken with my Canon M5 mirrorless

 Mirrorless cameras are fairly recent addition to the camera market, but they are definitely becoming a popular choice for travel photography.
-When I wrote this post I was veeeeery tempted to get the brand new Canon M5, and last weekend I actually went out and purchased it so that we can take it to Australia next month!
+Last weekend I actually went out and purchased the new Canon EOS M5 so that we can take it to Australia next month!